marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 4. Re-name all images

-The following examples was run with the following paramters.
+The following examples were run with the following settings:

 ```
 ssh lab